The Tiny Tim tomato plant, also known as the unique dwarf, is a top favorite of several house gardeners due to its convenient size.

 Anything too dry to wet makes the plant susceptible to various infections.

-It is essential that the Tiny Tim tomato plant’s soil does not retain any water.
+The Tiny Tim tomato plant’s soil mustn’t retain any water.

-On the other hand, soils that are excessively will begin to take away moisture from the plant.
+On the other hand, excessive soils will begin to take away moisture from the plant.

 To assess the soil’s moisture content, you can check it’s upper two to three inches.

 Like most of its fellow species, the tomato plants perform well in slightly acidic to neutral soils (5.8 to 7.0).

 If kept at a lower or higher pH level, the plant’s leaves are quick to react; they either lose color or shrivel up.

 Acidic soils are tomato plants’ favorite as the low pH helps the crop take in the nutrients from the soil relatively quickly and efficiently.